Foods | Cooking

 tortilla press.
 It should sit slightly towards the hinge side of the press.

-On the preheated hot Comal or cast-iron griddle, lay a tortilla round (working with 1 tortilla at a time).
+Place a tortilla round (working with 1 tortilla at a time) on the hot cooking surface.

 seconds on each side to cook the tortilla completely).